XBAND: Demise

 By March 16, 1997, people could only play within their local area code.
 On April 30, 1997, the entire network was discontinued, with Mpath citing a lack of new games for the Genesis and Super NES.

 XBAND had announced in its previous monthly newsletter that it was shutting down.
 According to Next Generation, XBAND "never turned a significant profit".
 During XBAND's existence, only a handful of advertisements were ever made, and only one game, Weaponlord, has the XBAND logo on its box.
 XBAND stated in its newsletter that players were their best form of advertising, and offered the "XBAND 6 pack", where members could order six modems at a discounted rate and receive a month of free gaming in exchange for signing up a certain number of people to the service.

 Heavy contributors to XBAND's demise were the lack of support from game developers and limited internal resources.
-With the exception of Weaponlord, Catapult had to individually reverse engineer each game's code, then develop a hack to intercept two-player activity so the game could be shared over a low-latency (fast response time), 2,400-bps modem connection.
+With the exception of Weaponlord and Doom, Catapult had to individually reverse engineer each game's code, then develop a hack to intercept two-player activity so the game could be shared over a low-latency (fast response time), 2,400-bit/s modem connection.

 Catapult's second generation attempts were blocked by Conexant due to the increasing use of the Internet, an effect from the shift to the Information Age.
 The XBAND was launched in Japan on April 1, 1996 for the Sega Saturn.
-Unlike the SNES/Super Famicom and Genesis versions of XBAND, it did not require an XBAND-specific modem, instead utilizing Sega's own Sega NetLink device (which included a 14,400 bps modem in Japan and a 28,800 bps modem in North America).
+Unlike the SNES/Super Famicom and Genesis versions of XBAND, it did not require an XBAND-specific modem, instead utilizing Sega's own Sega NetLink device (which included a 14,400 bit/s modem in Japan and a 28,800 bit/s modem in North America).
 Neither the Saturn XBAND nor an expansion into the PC market succeeded, because developers frequently opted to include their own network linking rather than deal with Catapult's subscription-based service.